awsdocs/aws-resource-access-manager-user-guide/doc_source/disable-sharing.md

 # Disabling Sharing with AWS Organizations<a name="disable-sharing"></a>

 If you previously enabled sharing with AWS Organizations and you no longer need to share resources with your entire organization or organizational units, you can disable sharing\.
+When you disable sharing with AWS Organizations, all organizations or organizational units are removed from the resource shares that you have created and they lose access to the shared resources\.

 **To disable sharing with AWS Organizations**